tloeber/email-classification/ReadMe.md

 # Next steps:
 ## Data pipeline
 - Fully refractor to object-oriented design (Make client a class that lists threads).
 This should make it easier to understand the main logic of the data flow.
+- Oversample using SMOTE etc, rather than w/ replacement.
 - Add description and explanation to ReadMe.
 - Persist raw data, so we can re-run transformation steps more easily.
 (Try delta lake + Databricks medallion architecture?)
 - Persist dead letter queue to Parque for later analysis.
 In particular, find other locations were email body can be stored, since we're currently losing a good bit of emails due to an empty body.